ridhwandll/ridhwandll.github.io/RidSite/content/posts/Scholarship.md

 <br>

-But hey, 048th in general in not bad, 1st from Joseph EV ✌️
+But hey, 048th in general is not bad, 1st from Joseph EV ✌️

 <br>